LookItVal/OutpostProjectManager/README.md

   - BY 1.3
 - [ ] Make generative functions do things based on what has been selected previously, not what is currently selected if they have changed.
 This fixes the problem where if someone clicks away while files are being generated it may cause errors.
   - BY 1.3
-- [ ] If admin, be able to close reconciliation sheets.
-This function will just move the reconciliation sheet into the project folder, and lock the sheet.
-It could also mark the projects as closed in the Outpost Project Database.
-  - BY 1.3
 ## 1.4 The Utilities Update
 - [ ] Add requirement so you can do red button actions
   - BY 1.4